Register For Programs

 You may qualify for funding by completing an assessment with a government department like PDD or FSCD.
 This funding covers staff costs.

-We also charge Program Fees to pay for activities, transportation and facility costs.
-Parents are responsible for these fees which vary based on the program (see program details and costs below).
+We also charge Program Fees to pay for activities, transportation, and facility costs.
+Parents are responsible for these fees, which vary based on the program (see program details and costs below).

-We have a bursary program available as we want our programs to remain accessible to all individuals who need them.
+We have a bursary program available, as we want our programs to remain accessible to all individuals who need them.
 For more information on how to apply for the bursary, please talk to your intake worker or Program Supervisor.

 To complete your registration, you will be directed to our online payment system.